-We were told that Marcel Proust loved his madeleines, because when he would bite into one a flood of childhood memories would overtake him and he would experience bliss…
+We were told in high school that Marcel Proust loved his madeleines, because when he would bite into one a flood of childhood memories would overtake him and he would experience bliss…

 I am willing to bet that for a large majority of Lebanese expats the feeling is similar when a plate of labneh is presented to them.

 Labneh is the first food we’d see as kids on the table before heading to school.
 It would invariably be presented with a small bowl of olives (homemade by Téta Nabila) and also some fresh bread, some cut-up cucumbers and tomatoes and some fresh mint.
 Nothing fancy, but oh so comforting~If we didn’t have time to spare, we’d get all this in a wrap (labneh slathered on the bread then sprinkled with olives, tomatoes, cucumbers and mint), and go wait for the school bus holding it and munching.